z-bj/Le-Marseillais/README.md

 # Le Marseillais - Sea Food Restaurant 🌊

 Le Marseillais is a responsive restaurant website that showcases Mediterranean cuisine.
-From designing mockups to coding, we've put a lot of effort into creating a beautiful and user-friendly website that will help customers get a sense of what they can expect when they visit us.
+From designing mockups to coding, I've put a lot of effort into creating a beautiful and user-friendly website that will help customers get a sense of what they can expect when they visit it.

 ## Preview